Kobdik/di-app/di-async.md

 ![Example of the Dependencies graph](./graph.svg)

-Example of the Dependencies graph represent dependencies of several services towards each other.
+The example of the Dependencies graph represent dependencies of several services towards each other.
 Directions of graph links assumed from bottom to top.

 ## Dependency Injection pattern

-Dependency Injection (DI) is a pattern where the dependencies of a service component are provided as input by external entity often called the injector.
+Dependency Injection (DI) is a pattern where the dependencies of a service component are provided as input by the external entity often called the injector.

-Refactor your modules to accomplish DI pattern as shown below.
-Every service module exports fabric function with *deps* property set to array of dependencies names.
+Refactor your modules to accomplish DI patterns as shown below.
+Every service module exports a fabric function with *deps* property set to an array of dependencies names.

 ``` js
 // accumulator.js